-Result Vector: Must be the same size of lookup vector, it’s optional
+Result Vector: Must be the same size as lookup vector; it’s optional

 - It can be used in many ways, i.e. Grading of students, Categorizing, retrieve approx. Position, Age group, etc.

-- Lookup function assumes Lookup Vector is in ascending order.
+- The lookup function assumes Lookup Vector is in ascending order.

 How to Use Lookup Table in Excel?